maxbaldin/uint2str/README.md

 # uint2str

 Package provides ability to convert uint32 to string by given alphabet(use default as in example, or setup your own).
-Useful for url shorteners similar situation, in other words when you need possibility covert number to string and back.
+Useful when you need possibility to convert number to string and back(url shortener, custom hash).

 # Advantages